VinAIResearch/MagNet/README.md

 ## Quickly run MagNet

-Before reading detail instructions about training and testing MagNet on your own machine, we provide a [Google Colab Notebook](https://colab.research.google.com/drive/1WTdfIQIEQrnoX40YIzs3HqeIKSZD_iPG?usp=sharing) for testing our pretrained models with street-view images.
-Please following the instructions in the notebook to experience the performance of our network.
+Before reading the detailed instruction about training and testing MagNet on your machine, we provide a [Google Colab Notebook](https://colab.research.google.com/drive/1WTdfIQIEQrnoX40YIzs3HqeIKSZD_iPG?usp=sharing) for testing our pre-trained models with street-view images.
+Please follow the instructions in the notebook to experience the performance of our network.

 ## Requirements

-The framework is tested on machines with following environment:
+The framework is tested on machines with the following environment:
 - Python >= 3.6
 - CUDA >= 10.0